hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 8,417 km (4545 nm)

 ##### 0200
 The wind has increased a lot, we ran at 11 km/h (6 kn) under a reefed main all evening, but as we neared Sooke the current turned against us, in strength!
 To go forward, we had to use the iron wind.
 Calcifer helped us go forward, but it felt like pushing through jelly.
-We had trouble making it around the Race Rocks lighthouse.
+We had trouble making it around the Race Rocks Lighthouse.
 Its light lay ahead, and we weren't getting past it.
 Devine was steering outside, and I was in the doorway, telling him to go south or north, zigzagging to work our way east as going straight on was not possible with this current.
 I was directing him because we had a very narrow corridor to work with, with Race Rocks to the north, and a busy shipping channel lane to the south.
 I had my eyes on both Navionics and AIS.
 As we lay south of the lighthouse, 5 cargo ships were moving in the lane south of us, back to back to back.
 I couldn't believe the timing of it.
 If no one had been there, we could have used that space, to tack out to avoid the worst of the current which is stronger near the lighthouse.
 This wasn't an option tonight.

 Because of the difficult conditions and our imminent arrival, we both skipped sleep, knowing we'd be in a harbour soon and could rest then.